Table of Contents

-Unfortunately, there is still much work to do to determine the bioavailability of all nutrients in all foods.(Melse-Boonstra, 2020) The dietary reference intakes consider this to some degree but eventually we will hopefully get to a point where we can list the actual bioavailable quantities of nutrients on nutrition labels as opposed to the total amount even if much of the nutrients cannot be absorbed.
+Unfortunately, there is still much work to do to determine the bioavailability of all nutrients in all foods.(Melse-Boonstra, 2020) The DRIs consider this to some degree but eventually we will hopefully get to a point where we can list the actual bioavailable quantities of nutrients on nutrition labels as opposed to the total amount even if significant portions of the nutrients cannot be absorbed.

 Evidence for harm

-Moving into more recent literature, a 2018 review(Li, 2018) on overall health aspects of calcium supplementation indicates a potential negative effect on cardiovascular risk, while a 2019 review takes a more favorable view of calcium fortification in countries where low calcium intake is the norm.(Cormick, 2019) Authors of a more recent review(Wallace, 2020) think the majority of the negative association with CVD is due to methodological confounding, while a separate recent editorial(Morelli, 2020) still suggests there are unresolved concerns.
+Moving into more recent literature, a 2018 review(Li, 2018) on overall health aspects of calcium supplementation indicated a potential negative effect on cardiovascular risk, while a 2019 review took a more favorable view of calcium fortification in countries where low calcium intake is the norm.(Cormick, 2019) Authors of a more recent review(Wallace, 2020) concluded the majority of the negative association with CVD is due to methodological confounding, while a separate recent editorial(Morelli, 2020) suggested there are still unresolved concerns.
 A 2020 SR/MA of cohort studies and randomized controlled trials evaluating dietary & supplemental calcium intake and the risk of CVD found that increased dietary calcium does not increase the risk of CVD while calcium supplements do seem to increase the risk of coronary heart disease, especially myocardial infarction.(Yang, 2020)

 These general thoughts are echoed in the most recent literature:

-- A 2021 review found calcium supplements possibly increase the risk of CVD as well as kidney stones and colon polyps, while dietary calcium intake does not seem to confer this risk.(Michos, 2021)
+- A 2021 review found calcium supplements possibly increase the risk of CVD as well as kidney stones and colon polyps, while dietary calcium intake does not seem to increase these risks.(Michos, 2021)

-- A separate 2021 review evaluating the literature takes the viewpoint that the overall evidence does not support a significant increase in cardiovascular risk with calcium supplementation but there is an increased risk of kidney stones and gastrointestinal side-effects.(Curtis, 2021)
+- A separate 2021 review evaluating the literature took the viewpoint that the overall evidence does not support a significant increase in cardiovascular risk with calcium supplementation but there is an increased risk of kidney stones and gastrointestinal side effects.(Curtis, 2021)

 Note: It is difficult to directly study the health risks of calcium supplementation because it is unethical and illogical to conduct randomized controlled trials where harm is measured as the primary outcome variable.
 Stated another way, nobody will conduct a study just to see if we can induce harm by giving people supplements.
 Thus, these harm outcomes will always have to be linked with other outcome variables of interest.
 This can be done, but as seen above the resulting data can be controversial (and has been controversial regarding calcium supplementation).
 We’ll have to await additional long-term trials to generate more comprehensive data.

 Iron absorption can be variable between food items as well as between people.
-Iron is considered a nutrient of concern for adolescent females as well as pregnant women, but deficiency is also seen not uncommonly in all women who are menstruating as well as in athletes.(Sim, 2019)
+Iron is considered a nutrient of concern for adolescent females as well as pregnant women, but deficiency is somewhat common in all women who are menstruating as well as in athletes.(Sim, 2019)

 Considerations in children